Nagaraj-U/FlashChat/README.md

 - Incorporating Firebase into your Flutter projects.
 - Using Firebase authentication to register and sign in users.
 - Creating animations using the Flutter Hero widget.
-- Using Dart OOP concepts.
+- Using Dart OOP concepts to Protect and Refactor the code.
 - Creating custom aniamtions using Flutter's animation controller.
 - Using Mixins and Streams.
 - Using ListViews to build scrolling views.